BigPolarBear1/Factorization_new/README.md

 Literally, the harassment, getting threatened with a gun, msft portraying me as incompetent, all bc of fucking MAGA anti-trans misinformation.
 I garantuee you this, I will make sure this will cost america everything they have.
 Ruined my life you fuckers.

+Literally nothing to lose anymore.
+Headed to Asia one way or another, whatever it takes.
+And if anyone tries to stop me, im ready to die.
+Took everything fron me and ruined my life.
+Nothing left to lose now.